mrhenry/gulp-registry-mrhenry/README.md

 A `.min.css` version of every `.css` file in the source path also gets built (powered by `cssnano`).

+### Favicons

+Add a `favicon.png` 512×512 and a no color, single path, 16×16 `favicon.svg` to your `gulp/assets/favicons` folder and a variety of sizes for all modern devices will be generated.

+There are two options that you can add to `config.js`:

+ - `backgroundColor`: specify the background color for the non-transparent icons
+ - `padding`: the resize ratio to render some padding (a number between 0 and 1)

+*Having trouble running this task?
+Make sure `graphicsmagick` is installed on your computer.*

 ### Fonts

 Use only in case of self-hosted fonts.